 This recipe for mashed pumpkin, a sweet, spicy and crunchy side dish topped with coconut is a delicious healthy alternative to mashed potatoes.
 Serve this pumpkin mash with chicken or fish.
 Or with rice and curry as a vegan side dish.

-This recipe is loosely adapted from “Pumpkin Erissery”, a simple Indian pumpkin mash recipe that uses beans and pumpkin.
+This recipe is loosely adapted from “Mathanga Erissery”, a simple Indian pumpkin mash recipe that uses pumpkin, coconut and a few spices.
 Disclaimer: carrots, onions, and fennel seeds are not part of erissery.
 I’ve taken the liberty to add them for extra flavor and nutrition.

 Health benefits of pumpkin and other ingredients